Friedrich de la Motte Fouqué: Influence

 Sintram and his Companions and Undine are referred to in Little Women by Louisa May Alcott; the character Jo mentions wanting them for Christmas in the first chapter of the book and finally receives them in chapter 22.
 Aslauga's Knight as well as Sintram and his Companions and Undine are referred to in Jo's Boys, the final book in Alcott's Little Women series, where the story of Aslauga's Knight mirrors the character Dan and his affection for gentle Bess.
-Undine is the basis, along with Hans Anderson's Little Mermaid, for Dvořák's opera Rusalka.
+Undine is the basis, along with Hans Christian Andersen's Little Mermaid, for Dvořák's opera Rusalka.